-Spatial awareness- Expanding further on the spatial awareness skills, or spatial relations, body awareness, and position in space, all of these body concepts are able to be carried over to other functional tasks.
+Spatial awareness- Expanding further on the spatial awareness skills, or spatial relations, body awareness, posture exercises for kids, and position in space, all of these body concepts are able to be carried over to other functional tasks.

 This experience allows kids to use this knowledge when walking in crowded hallways without bumping into others, spatial awareness in handwriting on a page, moving while carrying plates or heavy items.
 All of these experiences can be integrated for functional movement.

 Executive functioning skills- Playing a simple game of tag can build executive functioning skills, too!
 Think about it: when you play tag, there is working memory to recall movements that allowed you to escape in a previous game or trial.

 If you’re playing a fun tag game version, you need to recall specific words or phrases that were already used.
 Other executive functioning skills that are used in tag include planning, prioritization of movements, impulse control, task completion, initiation, processing speed, self-monitoring, foresight, mindset, and cognitive shift.
 What a powerful game tag is in building cognitive skills!

 Motor planning- Moving, making motor plans, running around obstacles and other children…what a great game tag is to build motor planning skills.

 There’s more: tag is a fast-paced game.
 So those motor planning sequences and movements need to happen quickly.
 The good news is that a game of tag offers many trials and repetitions to build motor plans and muscle memory.

 Visual Processing Skills- Visual processing skills is an umbrella of visual skills and tag addresses many of these areas through play.
 And playing tag requires many visual processing skills under that umbrella!